 You can use our Web Hosting Checker with Whois to find out if a site employs cloud hosting.
-Popular choices of cloud service provider include Google Cloud, Amazon Web Services and ServerPoint.
-If you are interested in utilizing the cloud technology for your sites or applications, you can just check their websites for details and then decide which cloud provider or hosting plan fits your requirements and budgets.
+Popular choices of cloud providers include Google Cloud, Amazon Web Services and ServerPoint.
+If you are interested in utilizing the cloud technology for your sites or applications, you can just check on their websites for details and then decide on a cloud provider / hosting plan that best fits your requirements and budgets.

 What is DNS?

-Whois is a widely-used Internet record listing that identifies who owns a net domain, and how to contact the owner.
+Whois is a widely-used Internet record listing that identifies who owns a domain name, and how to contact the owner.
 The Internet Corporation for Assigned Names and Numbers (ICANN) regulates domain name registration, ownership and renewal.

-A Whois domain lookup queries the domain name registry's Whois database, which contains valuable information including the registration dates, the name servers (NSs), the most recent update and the expiry date of the domain name.
+A domain Whois lookup queries the domain name registry's Whois database, which contains valuable information including the registration dates, the name servers, the most recent update and the expiry date of the domain.
 In other words, a Whois record check gives us the status of the domain name.

-Our Web Hosting Checker with Whois definitely has this Whois domain lookup functionality.
+Our Website Hosting Checker with Whois definitely has this domain Whois lookup functionality.

 What is PHP (web) hosting?